Our interests comprise basic and applied research, with three main areas:

-- to develop novel methods for the analysis and manipulation of cells with microparticles or engineered surfaces for basic research and practical application.
+- To develop novel methods for analysis and manipulation of cells and with microparticles or engineered surfaces.

-The trafficking of class I molecules to and from the cell surface is very interesting since it is dependent on the presence of the bound peptide ligand.
-We are asking, for example, what changes are brought about in the structure of the class I molecule by the peptide, how these changes are read out by the cell, and how the decision is made to localize the class I molecule either inside the cell, or on its surface.
-We also investigate why different class I molecules are transported to the cell surface at different speeds.
+In order to understand the mechanisms behind MHC class I quality control, our main questions are: What changes are brought about in the structure of the class I molecule by the peptide?
+How are these changes read out by the cellular quality control systems?
+How is the decision made to localize a class I molecule either inside the cell or on its surface?
+Why are different class I allotypes transported to the cell surface at different speeds?

 - Discovery by Jacobs University researchers facilitates detection of immune cells that fight tumors and viruses (2015)